What Are Place Partnerships?

 Place Universal Offer

-This year Sport England will launch the Place Universal Offer across England.
+In 2025, Sport England also launched the Place Universal Offer across England.
 This aims to ensure everyone has the opportunity to be physically active.

 While certain areas have been prioritised for greater support and investment based on need, this initiative aims to extend support universally.